Top attacks against M365

 6. Phishing leading to M365 account takeover –>

+Account takeover leading to supply chain attack.
 The attacker uses stolen accounts, and access to other companies.
 Businesses typically targeted here are MSPs or similar that use their Azure AD accounts to access other organisations to provide helpdesk and support services.

-Supply chain attack leading to complex legal problems, business disruption, customer loss, etc
+Resulting in: Complex legal problems, business disruption, customer loss, etc

 Likelihood: HIGH